 The fruit Bibhitaki is also called Terminalia belerica.
 The name is based on the word ‘Vibhitaki’ which translates as ‘to be without fear of disease’.
 It is used as a good Ayurvedic detoxifier that purifies muscles, fat, blood, and lymph tissues.
 It balances the Kapha and Pitta Doshas.
 It is useful in Ayurvedic medicine as an antibacterial, anti-inflammatory, antidiarrheal, antihypertensive, antipyretic, mild laxative, and hepatoprotective.

-Amla or the Indian gooseberry is also called Emblica officinalis.
+Amla or the Indian gooseberry is also called Emblica Officinalis.
 It is a common ingredient in both food and traditional medicine.
 Amla is defined in Ayurveda as having the ability to balance all the three Doshas.
-It is used in traditional Ayurvedic medicine as an antioxidant, immunomodulator, anti-inflammatory, astringent, laxative, and rejuvenative.
+It is used in traditional Ayurvedic medicine as an antioxidant, immunomodulator, anti-inflammatory, astringent, laxative, and rejuvenator.

 The golden spice Turmeric is an Indian home remedy that has become world-famous.
 It is used for cosmetic, religious, and health purposes.
 It is used in traditional Ayurvedic medicine.
 Turmeric with its anti-microbial and anti-inflammatory properties prevents the attack of secondary microbial infection and arrests the bleeding in haemorrhoids.
 It also helps reduce anal itching.
 As per the principles of Ayurveda Turmeric has an alkaline and astringent effect that helps to shrink haemorrhoids.
 Importantly, Turmeric is used in Ayurveda to enhance the digestive fire Agni and balance all the three Doshas.